- Scope of the Journal

 Title Page: Give the paper as short a title as possible.
 Submit also a running title of no more than 45 characters (including spaces).
 List, at the bottom of the page, "Address reprint requests to . . . " followed by the name, exact postal address with zip code, telephone number, and e-mail address of the author to whom communications, proofs, and requests for reprints should be sent.

-Abstract: Provide an abstract no longer than 250 words for a Research Article, Short Communication, Application Note, Accounts & Perspectives, and Critical Insight.
-An abstract is not required for a Book Review or Letter to the Editor.
+Abstract: Provide an abstract no longer than 250 words for an Article, Short Communication, Note, Perspective, and Critical Insight.
+An abstract is not required for a Letter to the Editor.

 Main Body Text: Organize the text as Introduction, Experimental or Methods, Theory (if applicable), Results and Discussion, and Conclusions.
 Conclusions should not be a repetition of the abstract or a summary of the paper.